ruuda/noblit/docs/files.md

 Noblit stores indexes as [hitchhiker trees][htree], a variation on immutable B-trees which reduces write amplification.
 Noblit accumulates new datoms in memory first.
-When there is enough new data, it flushes those at once to the disk as new tree nodes, which may share child nodes with the previous tree.
+At the end of a transaction it flushes those at once to the disk as new tree nodes, which may share child nodes with the previous tree.
 To prevent unreachable nodes from accumulating, trees need to be compacted occasionally though a copying garbage collection process.
 Unreachable nodes are not recycled to ensure immutability of written files: new data is only ever